GenericMappingTools/gmt/doc_modern/rst/source/GMT_Changes.rst

    type of fault-slip symbol, using curved arrow heads.
 Also the arrow head selections now include inward-pointing arrows.
 Custom symbols may now simply be a preexisting EPS figure.
-Many of these enhancements are also available in :doc:`psxyz`.
+Many of these enhancements are also available in :doc:`plot3d`.

 *  The spotter supplement now comes with the latest rotation files from EarthByte, U. of Sydney.